hackclub/sinerider/README.md

 ## But… but where do I come in??

 Well if you like, you can contribute to this open-source repository of vanilla javascripty goodness.
 We need volunteer artists, writers, programmers, and puzzle designers.
-Most of all we need your help spreading the word about this grassroots free-forever indie game with a $0 advertising budget… but if you're a smart teenager who wants to change education for the better, you should come join [Hack Club](https://hackclub.com)!
+Most of all we need your help spreading the word about this free-forever indie game with a $0 advertising budget… but if you're a smart teenager who wants to change education for the better, you should come join [Hack Club](https://hackclub.com)!

 ## Ok, so what exactly is Hack Club?